 In addition to programs, Augusta Park hosts fun special events throughout the year for the whole family, such as egg hunts, Earth Day clean-ups and Movies in the Park screenings.

 The City of Chicago purchased the property for Augusta Park in 1932.
-The city's Bureau of Parks and Recreation operated the park until 1959, when it was transferred to the Chicago Park District.
+The City's Bureau of Parks and Recreation operated the park until 1957, when it was transferred to the Chicago Park District pursuant to the Chicago Park and City Exchange of Functions Act.